 Adelaide singer/songwriter Courtney Robb wants you to feel what she feels as she moves between the lines of country-infused folk and blues.
 Robb’s charged delivery demands something of her listener as the imperfections and fragility of her stories reveal themselves.

-Robb has just finished recording her fourth studio album, You Are Not Alone, which is planned for release in 2018.
+Robb's fourth studio album, You Are Not Alone, is out now.
 Recorded live over two days in the Adelaide Hills by Mick Wordley, this release is a leap forward creatively and professionally.
 Robb and her band; Chris Parkinson, BJ Barker, Snooks La Vie, Mark Seddon, Emma Woolcock, Ashley Turner and Marta Bayly; have captured something real.
 Robb says “I like to jump into the deep end.
 As a solo artist, the choice to record live with a band was a new approach, but I can see it gave us an edge, an authenticity, joyful, dark and interesting.”

 It has been nearly 4 years since Robb’s last studio album, and it is clear she has used the time well.
 This new album sees a more confident and mature artist emerge.